NYCUP SUMMER IMMERSION PROGRAM

-NYCUP SIP is a residential program that uses New York City as a classroom to provide leadership, vocational clarity, and practical steps towards whole-life stewardship.
+NYCUP SIP is a residential program that uses New York City as a classroom to provide leadership development, vocational clarity, and practical steps towards whole-life stewardship.
 Our staff work with students to identify full-time internships that connect their area of interest or demonstrated capacity with NYC non-profits, businesses and traditional discipleship ministries with a focus on restorative biblical justice; as well as those interested in entering fashion, business, medicine or another sector of the marketplace.
-See application here.
+See a sample application here.

-We also work and serve alongside members of Christ-centered ethnically and economically diverse churches including Calvary Baptist, Redeemer Presbyterian, Christ Crucified Fellowship, Christian Cultural Center, Overseas Chinese Mission Church and others to provide a fuller picture of the body of Christ of which we are a part.
+Historically, we also work and serve alongside members of Christ-centered ethnically and economically diverse churches including Calvary Baptist, Redeemer Presbyterian, Christ Crucified Fellowship, Christian Cultural Center, Overseas Chinese Mission Church and New Life Fellowship Church to provide a fuller picture of the body of Christ of which we are a part.

-Cost: The cost of our leadership program is $3300.
-This covers all room, board, travel, food, honoraria, staff and resource costs for this program.
+Cost: The cost of our leadership program is between $3300-$5000.
+This covers all room, board, travel, food, honoraria, staff, counseling & resource costs for this program.
 The full amount must be raised for participation.
-A fundraising website will be created upon your acceptance into the program as well as training provided.
+A fundraising website is created upon your acceptance into the program as well as training provided.

 When is NYCUP SIP?